input-output-hk/adrestia/Onboarding.md

   - `#adrestia-releases`
   - (more TBA)
 - [ ] Team member is added to [LastPass shared folder](./Passwords).
+- [ ] Team member is invited to weekly planning meeting and daily Hello call.

 ## Checklist (team member)